emberjs/rfcs/text/0457-nested-lookups.md

 This has been an acceptable interim step as we have worked on completing the work of revamping the component model, but it's a source of incoherence (and a reported adoption blocker for some apps) in the Ember design, and we need to eliminate this source of incoherence in order to recommend angle bracket components in the Octane edition.

 For positional arguments, we recommend that add-on authors migrate to named arguments.
-Addons that are mimicking control-flow syntax (like `liquid-if`) should clearly document that they are meant to be used with curly syntax.
+There is one exception to this rule: addons that are mimicking control-flow syntax (like `liquid-if`).
+These addons should clearly document that they are meant to be used with curly syntax.

 For components nested inside of directories, this RFC proposes a new syntax to allow users to migrate directly to angle bracket invocation.